Why Kubernetes is important for the future of data platforms?

 Proposed System #

-Nearly all data-intensive applications use batch or real-time data processing, for instance, analytics reports, machine learning tasks, or real-time advertising campaigns actions, all of those tasks process a huge amount of collected data.
+Almost all data-intensive applications require either batch or real-time data processing.
+These applications include analytics reports, machine learning tasks, and real-time advertising campaign actions, all of which process large volumes of collected data.

-The data applications have drastic computation tasks which should handle all of the data at scale.
-That kind of application requires relying on distributed systems and tasks orchestrations because it needs too many computation devices, processes, threads, containers, pods, or otherwise.
+Data applications involve significant computation tasks that must handle large amounts of data at scale.
+Consequently, these applications require distributed systems and task orchestrations to manage computation devices, processes, threads, containers, pods, or other resources.

 Conclusion #